-If you have the means to pay for an extra set of hands to help reduce your weekly stress, hiring a housekeeper may be the perfect solution to your problems.
+If you have the means to pay for an extra set of hands to help reduce your weekly stress, hiring a housekeeper may be a perfect solution.
 But before you start looking, you’ll need to know exactly what types of duties a housekeeper generally performs.

-Read below to get the lowdown on the most common responsibilities for housekeepers and how to hire the right person for your home.
+Read on to get the lowdown on the most common responsibilities for housekeepers and how to hire the right person for your home.

 A housekeeper is different from a house cleaner

 The first thing you should know is that a housekeeper is not exactly the same thing as a house cleaner.
 While they sound very similar, it’s important to know the distinctions between the two so that you can hire the right person for the job you need filled.
 The major differences between a housekeeper and a home cleaner revolve around the frequency of visits and the services that they perform when they’re in your home.